This post may contain affiliate links, which means that at no additional cost to you, I may receive a small commission if you use the links.

 Thankfully both our boys enjoy crafty things and drawing, so they are usually pretty excited to help out and work on their “projects.”
 Of course, since they are children, Mommy has to be ready for lots of supervising, some mess (or a lot), and stepping back to give them room to actually do it themselves (as much as they can).
 Their vision of the finished product might not always match mine, but if the Christmas gift is to be from THEM, it needs to be THEIRS.
 (And sometimes, younger kids, like Josiah, are more interested in the process than actually finishing the craft, which can try a parent’s patience.)

 Over the last few years, we’ve made a number of different items, so I thought I’d share with you some of our favorite inexpensive, homemade Christmas gift ideas.
+(The title of each project has the link to more instructions.)

 Our boys love all the decorations at Christmastime, so making keepsake ornaments is one of their favorite things.
 They love seeing the ones they’ve made in the past on their grandparents’ Christmas trees and ours each year.